qmlbook/qmlbook/en/ch16/index.rst

 The most flexible system is provided by the **QML extension plugins**.
 They allow you to register types in a plugin which is loaded when the first QML file calls the import identifier.
 Also by using a QML singleton there is no need to pollute the global namespace anymore.
 Plugins allow you to reuse modules across projects, which comes quite handy when you do more than one project with Qt.

 For the remainder of this chapter will focus on the qml extension plugins.
-As they provide the greates flexibility and reuse.
+As they provide the greatest flexibility and reuse.

 Plugin Content
 ==============